 Our Top Recommendations

-If you are looking for a full-fledged mixer grinder with a food processor, then opt for Preethi Zodiac Mg-218 Mixer Grinder by all means.
+If you are looking for a full-fledged mixer grinder with a food processor, then opt for Preethi Zodiac MG-218 Mixer Grinder.
 The mixer grinder comes with 4 jars and a food processing bowl.
 It can grind a variety of ingredients with ease and in very little time.
 The food processing bowl is well-built and designed to make your prep work much easier.
+The juicer jar however is not the best option for hard and starchy ingredients.

 If on the other hand, you are looking for a budget-friendlier option, then Philips HL7756 is an excellent choice.
 Priced less than Rs.
 3500, it comes with 3 jars that have a fair built quality.
 The dry and wet grinding performance is pretty good.
 Thanks to the small chutney jar measuring just 300 ml capacity, you can grind even small quantities of ingredients like ginger garlic paste for a dish in fine consistency.
 The aftersales service network is also widespread across the country.